kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/vehicle_chassis_design/README.md

 Lower Arm: Connecting the vehicle's body and the wheels, assisting in controlling the motion of the wheels.

+- We have designed the following two options.
+The first option, due to its larger vertical vibration space, cannot effectively restrict the vehicle's vibrations.
+Therefore, we have chosen the second option, which has a smaller vibration amplitude and can also maintain the vehicle's low center of gravity.

 <div align="center">
  <table>
     <tr align="center">